Canadian Legal Wills FAQ

 Simply follow the signing information carefully and your Will is valid.
 You are not required to file or notarize your Will.

-Once you have completed and paid for your Will, you cannot make any changes, unless you have purchased the Peace of Mind Bonus available during the Checkout stage.
-However, please carefully review all of your answers before paying.
+Once you have completed and paid for your Will, you cannot make any changes.
+Please carefully review all of your answers before paying.